lurker628/GoF/README.md

 As with the fight against Quirrell, the second task again messes with Harry's character.
 As shown, Harry submitted to the merpeoples' interference, and then only pulled Gabrielle free because they were gone.
 In the text, Harry STOOD UP to them, rather than just being opportunistic.
 That is, he showed his pure Gryffindor side, instead of a Gryffindor/Slytherin mix!

+Many of the maze changes - fine, they wanted more visual action.
+But it's a big deal that Harry and Cedric, though technically in competition, only ever helped one another.  *Especially* at the end - in the text, Harry IMMEDIATELY shouted his warning to Cedric, and IMMEDIATELY went to his aid.
+(After all, Harry has a saving people thing.)
+Post-fight, it was Cedric who told Harry to take the cup, on the simple grounds that Cedric couldn't physically win the race - Cedric was sticking to the rules, being gracious in defeat.
+No leaving Cedric in danger, no undertone of distrust and betrayal.
+The movie was a total misportrayal of both boys' characters.

 Other notes: